-2017 Ten Most Endangered Historic Sites in NJ
+2017 Ten Most Endangered Historic Places in NJ

 The 10 Most Endangered Historic Places program spotlights irreplaceable historic, architectural, cultural, and archeological resources in New Jersey that are in imminent danger of being lost.
 The act of listing these resources acknowledges their importance to the heritage of New Jersey, and draws attention to the predicaments that endanger their survival and the survival of historic resources statewide.
 The list, generated from nominations by the public, aims to attract new perspectives and ideas to sites in desperate need of creative solutions.